MOOPx/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Journey
 <h1 align="center">Hi 👋, I'm Dustin</h1>
 <h3 align="center">As a dedicated cybersecurity student, I am passionate about learning cutting-edge technologies and applying them to protect individuals and organizations from online threats.
 I work well under pressure and enjoy troubleshooting complex problems.
 I am particularly excited about pursuing a career as a penetration tester, where I can continually learn and apply the latest techniques to identify vulnerabilities and enhance security.
+I believe my previous knowledge in computers will aid me greatly in this journey.
 My goal is to contribute to safeguarding systems while staying ahead of emerging cyber threats.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=moopx&label=Profile%20views&color=0e75b6&style=flat" alt="moopx" /> </p>